Skip to main content

 Below users will find a series of analysis factors and guiding questions for contextualizing (re)integration processes.
 Answers by factor can be provided based on each context.

 The user has the option to navigate through the tools without the need for registration.
-In case they want to save their progress in each of the 9 tools, they must click on the 'SAVE' button and enter an email and in the end they will be able to download the tools with their notes
+In case they want to save their progress in each of the 9 tools, they must click on the 'SAVE' button and enter an email address and in the end they will be able to download the tools with their notes

 1. The design of integration policies must be contextualized to identify the main migration trends, considering types of migration, geographic areas that require more attention, and migrant profiles and needs.